Askancy/Metacritic-api-php/README.md

-# 🎮 Askancy Metacritic API PHP
+# 🎮 Metacritic API PHP

 **Level up your apps** with real-time Metacritic scores using this lightweight PHP package.
 No API keys, no rate limits — just smart scraping and structured JSON output. 🧠⚡